mlforcada/Appraise/eval/README.txt

 To use the toolkit, download the files.
 The Python files are required, and you may either use the default text files for testing or provide your own data.
 The toolkit has two dependencies, networkx and click, which can be installed from pip:

  $ pip install click

-To generate tasks, run
+To generate text-based tasks (for XML, see below), run

  $ python gist_eval.py [OPTIONS] ORIGINAL REFERENCE TAGS [TASK] [KEYS]